mikehall314/electron-comlink/README.md

 ```

 # Known Bugs
-Currently, this library doesn't work at all 😛 because `Comlink` is looking for `MessagePort` which doesn't exist in NodeJS.
+* Currently, this library doesn't work at all 😛 because `Comlink` is looking for `MessagePort` which doesn't exist in NodeJS.
 Hopefully that is something which we can fix!
+* The `transferList` argument to `.postMessage()` is not currently supported, as Electron lacks this mechanism, AFAIK!